 Discover how Device Mode lets you view and interact with your website’s UX through the eyes of its mobile users – so you can quickly and easily test how it looks, works and responds in the wild.

-As a marketer, business owner or optimizer, it’s easy to fall into the trap of only viewing your website on your office laptop or large-screen desktop.
+As a marketer, business owner or optimiser, it’s easy to fall into the trap of only viewing your website on your office laptop or large-screen desktop.
 However, it’s worth bearing in mind that a big chunk of users interact with your site on smartphones and tablets – while they’re commuting, waiting for the kettle to boil, or watching TV.

 In fact, around half of all website traffic is now mobile1.
 And, in Western Europe, almost 40% of transactions now occur on portable devices2.